Dashboard-IN3/tecnico-energy-app/.adrs/0001-initial-tech-selection.md

    1. Migrate database service to an alternative always-on Postgresql provider.
 This would come with consequence of increased monthly costs and adding another expense account to manage.

-1. **TimescaleDB License**: As stipulated by the TimescaleDB License Agreement ([3]), database-as-a-service (DBaaS) providers (e.g. Vercel Database, Neon, AWS RDS) are only permitted to provide the Apache 2 version of TimescaleDB while self-hosted deployments and Timescale (a DBaaS solution provided by the creators of TimescaleDB) can run the Timescale Community Edition version.
-The Apache 2 version of TimescaleDB offers a subset of the features included in the Community Edition version ([4]).
-Missing features that could be of interest to this project include compression and certain advanced hypertable functions.
-In the event that this functionality is considered highly-desired, possible solutions include:

    1. Migrate database service to a self-hosted solution, such as running the database within AWS EC2.
 Attention should be given to also ensuring that a connection pooling service such as pgBouncer is available to avoid exhausting connections by the serverless Vercel Functions.
 This would come with consequence of a possible increase monthly costs, increased system architecture complexity, and adding another expense account to manage.
-   2. Migrate database to Timescale.
-This would come with consequence of a likely increase monthly costs and adding another expense account to manage.

 ### Vercel Functions